-The amount of Lead that is considered toxic in a newly manufactured item intended for use by children today is anything 90 ppm Lead or higher in the paint or coating, or anything 100 ppm Lead or higher in the substrate.
+The amount of Lead considered toxic in a newly manufactured item intended for use by children today is anything 90 ppm Lead or higher in the paint or coating, and anything 100 ppm Lead or higher in the substrate.

-Modern consumer goods are considered unsafe an illegal in the country of Denmark if they have Cadmium levels at 75 ppm and higher.
-In Washington State the hazard level for total Cadmium content is 40 ppm or higher.
+Modern consumer goods are considered unsafe and illegal in the country of Denmark if they have Cadmium levels at 75 ppm or higher.
+In Washington State, the hazard level for total Cadmium content is 40 ppm or higher.
 There is no United States federal hazard level for total Cadmium content as detectable with an XRF instrument.

-Vintage items (especially vintage plastic items and vintage jewelry – and costume jewelry in general) often contain very high levels of Lead and Cadmium (and sometimes Arsenic and Mercury too) and (in the absence of testing every specific piece in your collection, which can be a very expensive proposition!) should never be given to children to play with.
+Vintage items (especially vintage plastic items and vintage jewelry — or costume jewelry in general) often contain very high levels of Lead and Cadmium (sometimes Arsenic and Mercury, too) and (in the absence of testing every specific piece in your collection, which can be a very expensive proposition!) should never be given to children to play with.

 But I played with these and I’m fine!
 (Click to read my response to that common refrain.)

-When tested with an XRF instrument (the same instrument used by the Consumer Product Safety Commission [CPSC] to determine if items are safe for use by children), this 1977 vintage Avon “Fragrance Glacé” perfume Easter egg pin had the following readings (with a 60-second test):
+When tested with an XRF instrument (the same instrument the Consumer Product Safety Commission [CPSC] uses to determine if items are safe for children to use), this 1977 vintage Avon “Fragrance Glacé” perfume Easter egg pin had the following readings (with a 60-second test):

 - Lead (Pb): 381 +/- 16 ppm